The Americans with Disabilities Act - Overview

 Complaints and Enforcement:

 Public accommodations must comply with basic nondiscrimination requirements that prohibit exclusion, segregation, and unequal treatment.
-They also must comply with specific requirements related to architectural standards for new and altered buildings; reasonable modifications to policies, practices, and procedures; effective communication with people with hearing, vision, or speech disabilities; and other access requirements.
+Title III requires reasonable modifications to policies, practices, and procedures, effective communication with people with various disabilities, and other access requirements.
 Additionally, public accommodations must remove barriers in existing buildings where it is easy to do so without much difficulty or expense, given the public accommodation's resources.

 For more information or to file a complaint, contact: